-Real estate can be a satisfying and lucrative career, but it is also highly competitive.
+Real estate sales can be a satisfying and lucrative career, but it is also highly competitive.

 Sellers and buyers both want to score the best deal possible, and realtors are usually caught in the crossfire trying to make a deal.
-And the most important first step is to get customers coming to you instead of your competitors in the first place.
-This is why your real estate website is crucial.
+And the most crucial first step is to get customers coming to you instead of your competitors in the first place, and this is why your real estate website is crucial.

-To attract more business to your page, here are 7 elements that make up an effective real estate website.
+To attract more business to your page, here are seven elements that make up an effective real estate website.

 7 Parts of Your Real Estate Website You Can’t Afford to Leave Out